ElJeringas/ELJeringas/README.md

 I've formed part of Axes project that search to be part of the disruptive education in my country (Ecuador) throughout incorporate methods of computer vision and low cost and open source projects..👯

-Recently i was learning about front end programming, studying html, css , js. 🌱
+Recently i was learning about front-end programming, studying: html, css , js. 🌱

 I'm always trying to grow and learn something new.
 My hobbies are playing the guitar,listen music, studying languages, reading, and go to run.